aws/aws-iot-fleetwise-edge/README.md

 ## Getting Help

-[Contact AWS Support](https://aws.amazon.com/contact-us/) if you have any technical questions about AWS IoT FleetWise Edge.
+[Contact AWS Support](https://aws.amazon.com/contact-us/) if you have any technical questions about Edge Agent Reference Implementation for AWS IoT FleetWise.